MobiZO: Enabling Efficient LLM Fine-Tuning at the Edge via Inference Engines: Experiments

-We further evaluate the server-side performance of P-RGE by measuring the runtime per training step and memory usage across different sequence lengths and batch sizes.
-The ZO-SGD optimizer performs the forward pass in FP16 precision to maximize computational efficiency, due to its tolerance for low-precision gradient estimation \cite{zhang2024revisiting}.
-For a fair comparison, the FO optimizer uses standard SGD without momentum, combined with FP16 mixed-precision training.
+We conduct measurements on a single NVIDIA A100 GPU to evaluate the server-side system performance of MobiZO compared to its baselines.
+The ZO-SGD optimizer, including both MeZO and MobiZO, performs forward passes in 16-bit floating-point precision to maximize computational efficiency, leveraging ZO's tolerance for low-precision gradient estimation \cite{zhang2024revisiting}.
+We use the FO-SGD optimizer with mixed-precision training enabled for memory and runtime evaluations.

-\textbf{Runtime Speedup.} Figure \ref{fig:runtime} shows the runtime per training step for vanilla MeZO-Full, ZO-LoRA-FA ($q=1$), and ZO-LoRA-FA ($q=1$) with inner-loop parallelization, measured at different sequence lengths and effective batch sizes.
-ZO-LoRA-FA achieves faster runtime per training step than vanilla ZO-Full, as PEFT methods reduce the overhead associated with sequential process of model parameters.
-We observe that as long as the effective batch size $E$ remains constant, ZO-LoRA-FA ($q > 1$) implemented by outer-loop parallelization introduces no runtime overhead compared to the ZO-LoRA-FA ($q=1$) baseline as shown in Appendix \ref{app:runtime}, meaning measuring ZO-LoRA-FA ($q=1$) is sufficient for runtime analysis.

-More importantly, when inner-loop parallelization is enabled, the training runtime is further improved, up to $1.79\times$ for Llama2-7B when the sequence length is 64 and the batch size is 1.
-This speedup is achieved by reusing model weights across two forward passes, reducing cache access and increasing arithmetic intensity.
-As a result, system performance improves, particularly when the system is memory-bound.
-In addition, when inner-loop parallelization is combined with NF4 quantization, runtime speedup improves further, reaching up to $1.97\times$.
-Detailed experiments and discussion on this are provided in Appendix \ref{app:quant}.

-In practice, outer-loop and inner-loop parallelization can yield even greater speedups.
-Unlike the benchmarks reported above, which use unpadded batches, realistic datasets often include tokenized sequences of varying lengths, which are padded to ensure uniform batch sizes.
-Larger batch sizes can result in more padding tokens, leading to wasted computation.
-However, using smaller and duplicated batch sizes in the P-RGE optimizer reduces the number of padding tokens during the forward pass, resulting in faster runtime per step.
-The wall-clock end-to-end training time for actual tasks are provided in Appendix \ref{app:runtime}.